captbaritone/jordaneldredge.com/_posts/2022-06-20-interesting-bugs-caught-by-eslints-no-constant-binary-expression.md

 module.exports = {
   rules: {
     // Requires eslint >= v8.14.0
-    "no-constant-binary-expression": "error"
+    "no-constant-binary-expression": "error",
-  }
+  },
-}
+};
 ```

 If you do, and it finds bugs, I’d love to [hear about them](https://twitter.com/captbaritone)!

-*Thanks to [Brad Zacher](https://twitter.com/bradzacher) for the original observation which inspired this work and the suggestion to propose it as a new core rule.
-And thanks to [Milos Djermanovic](https://github.com/mdjermanovic) for significant contributions during code review.*
+_Thanks to [Brad Zacher](https://twitter.com/bradzacher) for the original observation which inspired this work and the suggestion to propose it as a new core rule.
+And thanks to [Milos Djermanovic](https://github.com/mdjermanovic) for significant contributions during code review._